NagarjunaSK-Git/JavaCodePracticeImprovement/README.md

 # JavaCodePracticeImprovement
-A Personal Repo to workaround improving logical programming with Java.
+A Personal Repo to work on improving logical programming with Java.